mpokorny/vysmaw/README.md

 ## Build artifacts

-Note that there is no "install" makefile target yet.
-If you intend to build and run sample code, you may have to set PYTHONPATH to point to the `py` sub-directory of the build directory.
+Note that if you intend to build and run sample code from your own source tree, you may have to set PYTHONPATH to point to the `py` sub-directory of the build directory.

 ### vysmaw